Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Discrete observation

 almost surely as $n\rightarrow \infty $. \end{theorem}

 To establish the asymptotic normality of $\left( \widetilde{\theta }_{n}, \widetilde{\rho }_{n}\right) $, we can write

 Similarly,

 Theorem \ref{convergence in law theorem} provides the convergence of the last summands in each of the two lines above.
-Combnining this with the convergences we obtained in Lemmas \ref{cv Q(X)} and \ref{cv Q(Sigma)}, we obtain the following result.
+Combining this with the convergences we obtained in Lemmas \ref{cv Q(X)} and \ref{cv Q(Sigma)}, we obtain the following result.

 \begin{theorem} Let $H\in (\frac{1}{2},\frac{3}{4} )$ and $n\Delta_n^{H+1}\rightarrow0$.
 Then

 In addition if $n^{3}\Delta_n^{2H+3}\rightarrow0$,

 where $P $ the matrix defined in (\ref{matrix Sigma}). \end{theorem}